-If you have been injured in an accident with a large semi-truck or tractor trailer, you should contact the Berenson Law Offices immediately.
-Attorney Bill Berenson is a seasoned truck accident attorney with over 37 years of experience recovering damages for clients who have been injured in serious truck accidents.
-As an attorney who is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization for 20 years who ONLY handles collision cases, Dallas truck driver fatigue accident attorney Bill Berenson knows what it takes to obtain compensation for his clients.Regulations Require that Truck Drivers Get Rest
+If you have been injured in an accident with a large semi-truck or tractor-trailer, you should contact the Berenson Law Offices immediately.
+Attorney Bill Berenson is a seasoned truck accident attorney with close to 40 years of experience recovering damages for clients who have been injured in serious truck accidents.
+Our attorney is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization who ONLY handles collision cases.
+He knows what it takes to obtain compensation for his clients.Regulations Limit Drive Time and Require that Truck Drivers Get Rest

-The Federal Department of Transportation (DOT) restricts drivers’ hours of drive time and shift time and requires that truck drivers get a certain amount of rest while traveling long distances.
-In addition, truck drivers are supposed to keep a log detailing when they have rested.
+The Federal Department of Transportation (DOT) restricts drivers’ hours of drive time and shift time and requires that truck drivers to take rest breaks while traveling long distances.
+In addition, truck drivers are supposed to keep a log detailing their hours of operation and rest.
 These logs are periodically audited to ensure that drivers remain in compliance with the law and are reviewed by investigators after a crash.

 With their enormous size and the heavy loads they carry, semi-trucks are dangerous enough as it is.
 But put a tired driver behind the wheel, and they become even more of a hazard.
-Like everyone else, truck drivers get tired.
-When they do, they lose their alertness and ability to react quickly to sudden events.
-In some cases they even drift in and out of sleep while driving.
+Truck drivers who get tired lose their alertness and ability to react quickly to sudden events.
+In the worst cases, they may even drift in and out of sleep while driving.

-When truck drivers are sleepy, they often will take stimulants to keep them awake.
-Sometimes these are over-the-counter substances that contain caffeine, but other times they are illegal substances.
-In either case, the substances may keep the driver awake, but they don’t do anything for the driver’s attention, alertness, or ability to maintain control of their vehicle.
-These situations are when accidents are even more likely to occur.Have You Been Injured in a Trucking Accident?
+Exacerbating the situation, when truck drivers become sleepy, they often take stimulants to stay awake.
+Whether an over-the-counter stimulant that just contains caffeine or an illegal drug, these substances may keep the driver awake, but do not improve the driver’s attention, alertness, or ability to maintain control of the vehicle.
+Impairment further increases a tired driver’s risk of accident.Have You Been Injured in a Trucking Accident?

 If you or a loved one has recently been involved in a serious trucking accident in the Metroplex area, you need to make sure that you have a diligent, dedicated Dallas truck driver fatigue accident lawyer working on your case.
-By comparing the trucker’s logs to GPS data, gas-station receipts, and radio logs, an experienced attorney may be able to determine if a truck driver has been falsifying their logs.
-If so, your case for damages becomes even stronger.
-Legally responsible parties in these cases can include not only the driver, but also the trucking company and insurance carrier.
+Our lawyer pursues all legally responsible parties in your case, including not only the driver, but also the trucking company and insurance carrier.

-Dallas/Fort Worth personal injury attorney Bill Berenson has over 37 years of experience representing victims in serious injury cases, including those involving trucking accidents, and knows when a trucker’s story doesn’t add up.
+Dallas/Fort Worth personal injury attorney Bill Berenson has close to 40 years of experience representing victims in serious injury cases, including those involving trucking accidents, and knows when a trucker’s story doesn’t add up.
 In addition, Attorney Berenson is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 With all this experience, you can rest assured that you are in good hands.
-Contact the Law Offices of William K. Berenson online or by phone at 817-855-8000 or toll free at 1-888-801-8585 schedule your no-cost initial consultation with a truck driver fatigue accident lawyer in the Dallas area today.
+Contact the Law Offices of William K. Berenson online or by phone at 817-855-8000 or toll free at 1-888-801-8585 schedule your no-cost initial consultation with a truck accident lawyer today.